ColinKerr/wherefore_art_thou_data/WhatIsBIS.md

 ## Secondary BIS Concepts

- > This concepts help search for and understand data in an iModel
+ > These concepts help search for and understand data in an iModel

 _________________